oskarth/experiments.oskarth.com/content/unix02.md

 #1  0x0000031f in main (argc=1, argv=0x2ff4) at ls.c:79
 ```

-This tells us that we are in stack frame #0, executing instructions
+This tells us that we are in stack frame #0 (the inner frame),
-in, and we came from main.
-Notice that the base pointer `0x31f` is
+executing instructions in `ls`, and we came from main.
+Notice that the
-there.
-If you have used a high-level language you might recognize this
+base pointer we talked about earlier, `0x31f`, is there as the start
+of the other stack frame (the outer frame).
+Now you hopefully have at
-as a *stack trace*, but now you hopefully have some idea of where came
+least some idea of where these stack frames come from.

-from.
-We will see some neat usages of this, jumping between stack
+We will see some neat usages of this, jumping between stack frames to
-frames to see what's going on, in the video below.
+see what's going on, and other features in the video below.

 ## Conclusion and demo